Crafty contrarians and wily watchdogs – donning the mantle of shrewdness

 People who become experts in a particular profession develop the skill of quickly making good judgements within that field, often on seemingly little evidence.
 This skill is the result of extensive practice within the field.
 Unfortunately, many of them mistakenly believe that this skill transfers to other fields in which they have no expertise.
 They believe they are streetwise, with a “sixth sense” that warns them when things aren’t right.
 This, they feel, gives them the ability to sniff out fakers and dubious proposals, and to hone in on the essential truths in any argument.

-This trait seems to be particularly evident among those who have been successful politicians, businessmen, academics, journalists, clergy and notably, radio shock-jocks.
+This trait seems to be particularly evident among those who have been successful politicians, businessmen, academics, journalists, clergy and notably, radio shock-jocks, but scientists are not immune.
 Sometimes, it’s almost a case of hubris – overconfident pride and arrogance.

 What’s wrong with this tactic